imrn/TreePyO/README.rst

   (Except for SubGroup nodes.
 See below.)
 SubGroups are refreshed when real parent object is collapsed and reexpanded.

-- While navigating, you'll encounter nodes with trailing '+'.
-  (i.e 'Modules +', 'Functions +') They are SubGroup nodes.
+- While navigating, you'll encounter nodes with trailing '+' (i.e. 'Modules +', 'Functions +').
+They are SubGroup nodes.
 They do not correspond to actual python objects.
 They are logical groups whose members would otherwise appear right under their parent.
 Grouping logic depends on the purpose and can be customized via